-Extending maternity Leave
+Extending Maternity Leave

-A woman who gave birth to more than one baby in the same labor is entitled to extend the maternity leave by 3 weeks (beyond the 26 weeks given by law) for each additional child born and receive a maternity allowance for this period.
+A woman who gave birth to more than one baby in the same labor is entitled to extend the maternity leave by three weeks (beyond the 26 weeks given by law) for each additional child born and receive a maternity allowance for this period.

-Hospitalisation of Mother/Newborn
+Hospitalization of Mother/Newborn

-Social Benefits during Maternity Leave
+Social Benefits During Maternity Leave

-Employees continue to accrue social benefits during maternity leave (e.g. convalescence pay, annual vacation days, sick days, and severance pay.
+Employees continue to accrue social benefits during maternity leave (e.g. convalescence pay, annual vacation days, sick days and severance pay).

-The employer must continue making contributions to the employee’s monthly pension plan but only for the time which the employee receives a maternity allowance.
+The employer must continue making contributions to the employee’s monthly pension plan but only for the time in which the employee receives a maternity allowance.
 An employer who has contributed to the employee’s provident fund or Advanced Study Fund must continue contributing during the employee’s maternity leave.
 If an employer provides its employees with a holiday gift, the gift must also be provided.